NM001007/Adaptive_Local_Search_MVRPTW/README.md

 ## Vidal
-The table below illustrates the total distance, number of vehicles, and computation on both groups (a and b) of Vidal 2013 datasets.
+The table below illustrates the total distance, number of vehicles, and computation on both groups (a and b) of Vidal-2013 MDVRPTW datasets [[3]](#3).
 | Instance (a) | Total Distance | Number of Vehicles | Computation Time | Instance (b) | Total Distance | Number of Vehicles | Computation Time |
 |--------------|----------------|--------------------|------------------|--------------|----------------|--------------------|------------------|
 | pr11a        | 132.69         | 163                | 2443.19          | pr11b        | 125.35         | 167                | 2734.19          |